WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 | 1 | 4 | 7 |
 | 2 | 3 | 8 |

-`rquery` operators can also act on `rquery` pipelines istead of acting on data.
+`rquery` operators can also act on `rquery` pipelines instead of acting on data.
 We can write our operations as follows:

 ``` r